Contact Professor Sunil Poshakwale

-- Poshakwale SS, Chandorkar P & Agarwal V (2019) Implied volatility and the cross section of stock returns in the UK, Research in International Business and Finance, Early online.
+- Poshakwale SS, Chandorkar P & Agarwal V (2019) Implied volatility and the cross section of stock returns in the UK, Research in International Business and Finance, 48 (April) 271-286.

-- Poshakwale SS, Taunson JW, Mandal A & Theobald M (2018) Lower Tick Sizes and Futures Pricing Efficiency: Evidence from the emerging Malaysian market, Review of Quantitative Finance and Accounting, Early online.
+- Poshakwale SS, Taunson JW, Mandal A & Theobald M (2018) Lower tick sizes and futures pricing efficiency: evidence from the emerging Malaysian market, Review of Quantitative Finance and Accounting, 53 (4) 1135-1163.